cxli233/SimpleTidy_GeneCoEx/README.md

 ## Average up the reps
 We will first average up the reps to the level of tissue-stage combination.
+This step is also not required.
+For a workflow without pre-averaging reps, see this [script](https://github.com/cxli233/SimpleTidy_GeneCoEx/blob/main/Scripts/SimpleTidy_GeneCoEx_no_preaveraging.Rmd).
 We are interested in the biological variation among tissue-stage combination, and less interested in the noise among reps of the same treatment.
 Again, this is a *tidyverse based workflow*.